 Another side effect of complex regional pain syndrome includes abnormal movement in the affected limb, such as tremors, twitching, or jerking, a condition known as dystonia.

 There’s no specific test that can confirm complex regional pain syndrome.
-However, the medical team at Blue Ridge Pain & Spine Associates is highly experienced in identifying the condition using your medical history and in-office diagnostics.
+However, the medical team at Blue Ridge Pain Management Associates is highly experienced in identifying the condition using your medical history and in-office diagnostics.

 Because the symptoms of complex regional pain syndrome can be similar to other conditions, your physician may order screenings, including blood work and imaging tests, to rule out underlying medical issues.

-The Blue Ridge Pain & Spine Associates team offers several treatments for managing the pain of complex regional pain syndrome.
+The Blue Ridge Pain Management Associates team offers several treatments for managing the pain of complex regional pain syndrome.

 Injectable treatments are effective at relieving pain and inflammation by delivering anesthetic and anti-inflammatory medications directly to the area where the pain originates.